cabo/deref-id/draft-bormann-t2trg-deref-id.md

 [^status]

-[^status]: The present -03 revision discusses the continuum between
+[^status]: The present revision -04 includes a few clarifications.
-    entirely relying on the result of dereferencing an identifier and building in knowledge of all expected identifiers, and it mentions further pitfalls of using dereferenceable identifiers.

 --- middle